 One common mistake an athlete will make when looking to increase bench frequency is adding more total work via volume or intensity than their bodies can handle.

 Using a board will reduce the range and therefore decrease the total stress on the upper body.
-An athlete could program in an additional workout and it could look something like this:

 4. A Means To Increase Total Work And/Or Higher Intensities

 Boards can allow you to increase the amount of volume and intensity you normally do at specific rep ranges.